Travelling with children can be rewarding and fun if you're properly prepared and do your research before you leave.

 Take enough medication to cover the length of your trip.
 If you need to purchase medication at your destination, be careful not to buy imitation or counterfeit medications and prescription drugs, and always check the strength of a medication with a doctor.
 Be aware that packaging and labelling may be similar to those available in Australia, but the strength and active ingredients can vary from country to country.

 It's an offence to carry or send Pharmaceutical Benefits Scheme (PBS) medication overseas unless it's for your own personal use, or for the use of someone travelling with you.
 You could be fined $5,000 and spend two years in prison if you break the law.
-Additional information is available on the Department of Health and Ageong website or by calling the PBS information line on 1800 020 613.
+Additional information is available on the Department of Health website or by calling the PBS information line on 1800 020 613.

 More information on travelling with medication is available on the Medicare website or by calling the Overseas Drug Diversion information line on 1800 500 147.